 The symptoms of opioid withdrawal make some people hesitant to get treatment for their opioid use disorder.
 If they tried to quit opioids in the past and experienced severe withdrawal, they may be even more nervous about quitting.
 Getting the help of professional opioid treatment programs can make all the difference in getting through withdrawal comfortably.

-Here is how an opioid treatment program in Ohio can help you get through withdrawal:
+Here is how an opioid treatment program can help you get through withdrawal:

 - Individual counseling is an integral part of opioid treatment programs as it helps address the root cause of your addiction.
 Your counselor can help you work through mental and emotional challenges so you are prepared to navigate life in recovery.